 The Education & Communications Fellowship is a unique opportunity to build upon your education and communications background through the legacy of Aldo Leopold.
-Working side-by-side with experienced staff members, fellows will build a wide array of skills needed to contribute to, conduct, and manage education programs at non-profit conservation organizations through firsthand experience in visitor services, program planning, and program delivery.
-Fellows will also gain experience in mission-based communications to a variety of strategic audiences.
+Working side-by-side with experienced staff members, fellows will build a wide array of skills needed to contribute to, conduct, and manage education programs at non-profit conservation organizations through firsthand experience in visitor services, program planning, program marketing, and program delivery.
+Fellows will also gain experience in mission-based communications to a variety of strategic audiences both in-person and across digital platforms.
 Visitation and programming vary throughout the year, allowing for both periods of high visitor interaction and times of behind-the-scenes work in the office.
 Fellows will have opportunities to interact with both a diverse range of conservation professionals and the Leopold family, who play active roles in guiding and executing the foundation’s mission.

 Essential Duties and Responsibilities: